d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

-While sequence models have popped up in countless application areas, basic research in the area has been driven predominantly by advances on core tasks in Natural Language Processing (NLP).
+While sequence models have popped up in countless application areas, basic research in the area has been driven predominantly by advances on core tasks in natural language processing (NLP).
 Thus, throughout this chapter, we will focus our exposition and examples on text data.
 If you get the hang of these examples, then applying these models to other data modalities should be relatively straightforward.
-In the next few sections, we introduce basic notation for sequences and some evaluation metrics for assessing the quality of sequentially structured model outputs.
+In the next few sections, we introduce basic notation for sequences and some evaluation measures for assessing the quality of sequentially structured model outputs.
 Next, we discuss basic concepts of a language model and use this discussion to motivate our first RNN models.